Quality Assurance

 Mean Sea Level Pressure (MSLP)

 The AWS MSLP data are routinely compared against the MSLP data from the BoM AWS at Laverton.
-This ongoing comparison effectively monitors the offset applied to reduce the pressure at station level down to mean sea level.
+This ongoing comparison evaluates the offset that should be applied to the console and the software to provide the highest possible accuracy of the AWS MSLP data.
+Our station metadata contains a record of the applied offsets.

 Wind Speed and Direction

-The AWS wind sensors are installed at a height of about 2 m instead of the standard height of 10 m.
+The AWS anemometer and wind vane are installed at a height of about 2 m instead of the standard height of 10 m.
 The wind data should therefore be used with caution.

 Performance Monitoring